Junnu77/Crypto-app/README.md

 # Crypto-App
 The website provides real time crypto data along with interactive charts and prices in indian rupee.
-Also has the functionality of authentication (login/register) and add to cart
+Also has the functionality of authentication (login/register) and add to cart.
+Made using React.
+Redux is used for state management.

 ![Screenshot 2025-02-18 200020](https://github.com/user-attachments/assets/2d14cbfb-8ce0-40f2-9fb7-7c63747c35bd)